ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ## How do I run the CI/CD pipeline?

 The next step is to trigger the pipeline manually by navigating to `Actions` tab in the GitHub repository.
 Select `Deploy .NET app`, and click on `Run Workflow`.
 You can also execute the pipeline by making a commit to the repository.
-Once the pipeline executes successfully, you should see the Actions output in a format similar to what is shown below:
+Once the pipeline executes successfully, you will see the Actions output in a format similar to what is shown below:

 ![github-run #center](_images/github-run.png)